Ventilation System Requirements

 - After fueling

 - Before starting the engine

-- If your vessel is not equipped with a power ventilation system (for example, a personal watercraft), open the engine compartment and sniff for gasoline fumes before starting the engine.
+- If your vessel is not equipped with a power ventilation system (for example, a PWC), open the engine compartment and sniff for gasoline fumes before starting the engine.

-Vessels built after July 31, 1980, which contain power exhaust blowers in gasoline engine compartments, must have the warning sticker placed near the instrument panel.
+Vessels built after July 31, 1980, that contain power exhaust blowers in gasoline engine compartments must have a warning sticker like the one below placed near the instrument panel.